 Our empirical analyses support the model's predictions.
 After controlling for potential endogeneity issues by using an instrumental variable that exploits the funds' cross-sectional variations in total net assets and their investment universe, we find that a one-standard-deviation increase in the holding share of active bond funds increases a firm's next-period CDS premium by over 20 bps, particularly for firms rated BBB or below.
 We further confirm the causal relationship using a mechanical change in Morningstar's rating methodology for funds turning five years old, with a quasi-exogenous inflow into upgraded five-year-old funds resulting in increased fund holdings and subsequent credit risk.
 The economic relevance of fund holding share on credit risk increases substantially ahead of a firm's debt maturity, confirming the importance of the rollover channel at work in the model, and our results are stronger in turbulent market periods, further distinguishing our findings from "reaching for yield" by bond funds.
-This relationship becomes stronger in statistical and economic significance when the funds holding the firm's bonds are susceptible to flow fragility because of poor returns, high flow volatility, low TNA share of load fee classes, or small size of their fund families.
-We further address endogeneity concerns inherent in the relationship between fund holdings and credit risk by using Bill

-Gross' departure from PIMCO in 2014 as an exogenous shock to PIMCO funds' flow concerns, showing that heightened flow concerns can have a material impact on the credit risk of firms that these funds hold.
-Finally, we show that the relationship between fund holdings and credit risk becomes stronger when funds holding the bonds exhibit high degrees of flow-performance concavity.
+We further address endogeneity concerns inherent in the relationship between fund holdings and credit risk by using Bill Gross' departure from PIMCO in 2014 as an exogenous shock to PIMCO funds' flow concerns, showing that heightened flow concerns can have a material impact on the credit risk of firms that these funds hold.
+Finally, we show that the relationship between fund holdings and credit risk hold.
+Finally, we show that the relationship between fund holdings and credit holding the bonds exhibit high degrees of flow-performance concavity.

-Our theoretical and empirical results are highly relevant in the context of the changing landscape of the market for corporate bonds.
+Our findings are highly relevant in the context of the changing landscape of the market for corporate bonds.
 The bond holdings of bond funds in the corporate bond market have more than doubled in the previous two decades, and they are the only group of U.S. domestic institutional investors with a growing presence in the market, filling the gap created by the declining share of more traditional investors.
 Our results indicate that this could be a cause for concern from the issuers' perspective.
 The fragility of these funds' flow base and the resulting flow concerns of fund managers could prove an obstacle to a firm's bond rollover and exacerbate its credit risk, particularly during times of credit stress and market uncertainty.
 If so, our results further suggest that better monitoring of a firm's existing bond investor base should form an integral part of future regulatory approaches to ensure financial stability of the market for corporate debt financing.